Minato Mirai 21 – みなとみらい21

 How to get to Minato Mirai 21

-Too see how to access to Minato Mirai 21 click here!
+Too see how to reach Minato Mirai 21 click here!

 At the observatory on the 69th floor there is also a small aquarium, it’s a place where kids can have fun!

 Close to the Landmark Tower there is a wonderful sailboat called Nipponmaru.
-Now it is a museum so you can also enter it!
+Now it is a museum so you can also step on it.

 In the past this was a railway bridge, so in the central part of it a tram still remains.